OpenNebula/docs/source/open_cluster_deployment/networking_setup/openvswitch.rst

 | ``:ovs_bridge_conf``     | *(Hash)* Options for Open vSwitch bridge creation                                |
 +--------------------------+----------------------------------------------------------------------------------+

-.. note:: Remember to run ``onehost sync -f`` to synchonize the changes to all the nodes.
+.. note:: Remember to run ``onehost sync -f`` to synchronize the changes to all the nodes.

 .. _ovswitch_net: